-The initial design and review processes were robust and set out a clear and reasonable rationale for the selection and retention of each fund.
+The 2023 review process was detailed and robust and set out a clear and reasonable rationale for the retention of each fund, as well as the risks inherent in the design.

 The modelling of outcomes demonstrates the alignment of each fund's objectives to the pathway investor's interests.